rednafi/rednafi.com/content/go/strategy_pattern.md

 The `output` methods of the respective formatters know how to format and print the messages.

-The `display` function simply takes a `message` and a `formatter`, and calls `formatter.output(message)` without knowing the anything about what the formatter does.
+The `display` function simply takes a `message` and a `formatter`, and calls `formatter.output(message)` without knowing anything about what the formatter does.

 ```rb
 # main.rb